NLog/NLog.github.io/_posts/2015-06-30-extending-nlog-is-easy.md

 {% endhighlight %}

 ###How to pass configuration options to the layout render?
 Just create **public** properties on the layout renderer.
-The properties could be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
+The properties can be decorated with the `[RequiredParameter]` and `[DefaultParameter]` attributes.
-With the `[RequiredParameter]` attribute, NLog will check if this property has a value and throw an exception when not.
-When the  `[DefaultParameter]` attribute is used, then the name of the property is not required in your config if it's the first value - see the examples below.
+With the `[RequiredParameter]` attribute, NLog checks if this property has a value and throws an exception when it hasn't.
+The property names are required in your config by default.
+The property name of the first value can be skipped, if the property is decorated with the `[DefaultParameter]` attribute - see the examples below.

-It's not required that the property is a `string`.
+It's not required for the property to be a `string`.
-NLog takes care of the appropriate conversions necessary.
+NLog takes care of the appropriate conversions when necessary.
 You can use, inter alia, the following types for the properties: `integer`, `string`, `datetime` and `boolean`.

 For example: